select2/select2/pages/12.programmatic-control/chapter.md

 ---
-title: Programmatic control
+title: Methods and Events
 taxonomy:
     category: docs
 ---

-# Programmatic Control
+# Methods and Events